hms-networks/flexy-thingworx-connector/import/README.md

 * Calls PurgeDataStreams
 * Calls Talk2MGetData
 * Calls Talk2MSyncData until no data left or until there is risk of a timeout exception
+* Calls ProcessTimeSinceUpdate
 * Calls Talk2MDelete to delete all data that has already been stored in Thingworx from DataMailbox

+### ProcessTimeSinceUpdate
+Keeps track of when the last data update was received.
+If the time since the last data update exceeds updateTimeoutMinutes, then an error with be created.

+NOTE: Direct data path users will need additional configuration to get this running properly.
+Configuration for direct data path users requires editing the runConnector subscription so that the first line is commented out and the third line is not.

+Parameters:
+Boolean lastUpdate: If lastUpdate is true, then lastUpdateTime will be updated to the current date.
+If lastUpdate is false, then ProcessTimeSinceUpdate will decide whether or not to throw an error.

 ### PurgeDataStreams
 Purges all tags that are older than 'daysToKeep' (found under [Properties](#Properties)) days old from the streams created by this connector in the FlexyConnector project.